prometheus-community/helm-charts/charts/prometheus-redis-exporter/README.md

     return result
 ```

 If you want to use this script for collecting metrics, you could do this by just set `script.configmap` to the name of the configmap (e.g. `prometheus-redis-exporter-script`) and `script.keyname` to the configmap-key holding the script (eg. `script`).
 The required variables inside the container will be set automatically.

-## Upgrading

-### To 3.0.1

- The default tag for the exporter image is now `v1.x.x`.
-This major release includes changes to the names of various metrics and no longer directly supports the configuration (and scraping) of multiple redis instances; that is now the Prometheus server's responsibility.
-You'll want to use [this dashboard](https://github.com/oliver006/redis_exporter/blob/master/contrib/grafana_prometheus_redis_dashboard.json) now.
-Please see the [redis_exporter github page](https://github.com/oliver006/redis_exporter#upgrading-from-0x-to-1x) for more details.